apache/spark/docs/apache-airflow-providers/index.rst

-The providers can add custom authentication backends, that allow you to configure the way how your web server authenticates your users, integrating it with public or private authentication services. behaviour for the connections defined by the provider.
+The providers can add custom authentication backends, that allow you to configure the way how your web server authenticates your users, integrating it with public or private authentication services.

 You can see all the authentication backends available via community-managed providers in :doc:`/core-extensions/auth-backends`